R. H. Tawney: Christian socialist politics

 Historian Geoffrey Foote has highlighted Tawney's "political shifts": "From an endorsement of a radical Guild socialism in 1921 through his authorship of the gradualist Labour & the Nation in 1928, his savage attacks on gradualism in the 1930s to his endorsement of revisionism in the 1950s".
 Nevertheless, the same author also argues that "Tawney's importance lies in his ability to propose a malleable yet coherent socialist philosophy which transcends any particular political situation.
 In this sense, his mature political thought never really changed".

 In 1906, Tawney joined the Fabian Society and was elected to its executive from 1921 to 1933.
 His fellow Fabian Beatrice Webb described him as a "saint of socialism" exercising influence without rancour.
 He joined the Independent Labour Party in 1909 and the Labour Party in 1918.
 He stood three times, all unsuccessfully, for election to a seat in the House of Commons: for Rochdale in 1918, for Tottenham South in 1922, and for Swindon in 1924.
 In 1935, Tawney refused the offer of a "safe seat", believing that being an MP was now not the most effective contribution he could make to the Labour Party.

 He participated in numerous government bodies concerned with industry and education.
 In 1919, he and Sidney Webb were among the trade union side representatives on the Royal Commission on the Coal Mining Industry, chaired by Sir John Sankey.
 Equal division of membership between union and employer representatives resulted in opposing recommendations on the future organisation of the industry.
 The union side recommended nationalisation largely due to Tawney and Webb.

-His Secondary Education For All (1922) "informed Labour policy for a generation" and Tawney has been credited for the Party document, Labour & the Nation (1928), which formed the basis of 1931 general election manifesto.
+His Secondary Education for All (1922) "informed Labour policy for a generation" and Tawney has been credited for the Party document, Labour & the Nation (1928), which formed the basis of the 1931 general election manifesto.
 Geoffrey Foote has claimed that Tawney's importance in the realm of political thought, and his contribution to the Labour Party, cannot be overestimated.
 His call for specific reforms in health and education were important in laying the basis of Labour's plans for the welfare state, while his criticisms of acquisitive morality were an important intellectual and emotional basis for many future politicians who were committed to social reform.
 However, the reforms in the social services which were eventually to be put into effect by the 1945 Labour government took place within the confines of the acquisitive society condemned by Tawney.
 The social advances made by the Labour Party were not to be as permanent as many believed.